(1) For Google's large language model, see

 World Wide Web.

-When it was introduced in 1993, the Mosaic Web browser came equipped with a list of Gopher and FTP servers (see
+When introduced in 1993, the Mosaic Web browser came equipped with a list of Gopher and FTP servers.
+Today, this interface seems archaic.
+See

 (Image courtesy of the National Center for Supercomputing Applications (NCSA) and the Board of Trustees of the University of Illinois.)